-Read this section if you are installing the single-client NetWorker software from the DG/UX 5.4 Release 3.00 tape or CD-ROM.
-It summarizes detailed installation instructions for NetWorker in Chapter 7 of Installing the DG/UX System (093-701087-03).
+Read this section if you are installing the single-client NetWorker software from the DG/UX 5.4 Release 3.10 tape or CD-ROM.
+It summarizes detailed installation instructions for NetWorker in the manual Installing the DG/UX System.

-When you indicate that you want to install NetWorker (or accept the default, which is to load all packages), a NetWorker installation script on the DG/UX 5.4 Release 3.00 tape or CD-ROM does the following:
+When you indicate that you want to install NetWorker (or accept the default, which is to load all packages), a NetWorker installation script on the DG/UX 5.4 Release 3.10 tape or CD-ROM does the following:

-- Creates a virtual disk and file system of 40,000 blocks named usr_opt_networker - Loads the NetWorker files into this file system - Mounts the file system as /usr/opt/networker - Creates symbolic links in /usr/bin to the NetWorker executables in /usr/opt/networker/bin
+- Creates a virtual disk and file system of 40,000 blocks named usr_opt_networker. - Loads the NetWorker files into this file system.

+- Mounts the file system as /usr/opt/networker. - Creates symbolic links in /usr/bin to the NetWorker executables in /usr/opt/networker/bin.

-For the specific prompts, see "Preparing the Logical Disk for the /usr/opt/networker File System" in Chapter 7 of Installing the DG/UX System.
+For specific prompts, see "Preparing the Logical Disk for the /usr/opt/networker File System" in the manual Installing the DG/UX System.

-During NetWorker setup, you will be prompted:
+During NetWorker setup, you are prompted as follows:

+'''

 Configure system as a client for a remote NetWorker server? [no]

+'''

-If you override the default (answer yes), setup ends.
-With this response, you will not be able to use NetWorker on this system unless you purchase the multi-client NetWorker software and install it (as described below in "Installing Multi-Client NetWorker") on a NetWorker server.
-Accepting the default indicates that the system will be both backup server and client: it will be able to use NetWorker for backup of local disks to local tape drives.
+If you override the default (that is, answer yes), setup ends.
+With this response, you cannot use NetWorker on this system unless you purchase the multi-client NetWorker software and install it (as described below in "Installing Multi-Client NetWorker") on a NetWorker server.

+Accepting the default indicates that the system will be both back-up server and client.
+The system will be able to use NetWorker for backup of local disks to local tape drives.
 With this response, the setup script proceeds to set up the system as a NetWorker server.
 It:

-- Creates a virtual disk and file system named var_opt_networker for the NetWorker index files: you can supply a different name.
-You must decide how large to make this file system based on how many files you will back up. - Mounts the file system as /var/opt/networker - Creates a symbolic link file named /nsr pointing to the index file mount point (During operation, the NetWorker software writes indexes to the location indicated by /nsr on the server.) - Enables execution of the NetWorker daemons at system startup.
+- Creates a virtual disk and file system named var_opt_networker for the NetWorker index files (or you can supply a different name).
+You must decide how large to make this file system based on how many files you will back up. - Mounts the file system as /var/opt/networker. - Creates a symbolic link file named /nsr pointing to the index file mount point.
+(During operation, the NetWorker software writes indexes to the location indicated by /nsr on the server.) - Enables execution of the NetWorker daemons at system startup.

-For a list of all the prompts that appear during the setup procedure, see "Setting Up NetWorker" in Chapter 7 of Installing the DG/UX System.
+For a list of all the prompts that appear during the setup procedure, see "Setting Up NetWorker" in the manual Installing the DG/UX System.